kyma-project/community/docs/README.md

 ## Special Interest Groups & Working Groups

 The Kyma community collaborates through Special Interest Groups and Working Groups ([SIGs and WGs](contributing/04-sig-and-wg.md)).
 By joining the SIGs and WGs, you can meet other community members, exchange information on Kyma, provide feedback, raise interest, ask questions, and learn about the product.
-Join the SIGs or WGs meeting to learn more what each group works on.
+Join the SIGs or WGs meeting to learn more about what each group works on.

 # <img src="assets/stay-informed-icon.svg" width="120"> Stay Informed